schuhschuh/AnimationToolkit/README.md

 [The Animation Toolkit Workflows][9] package for Mac OS X users.

 Other installer packages can be downloaded from [here][7].
-At the moment, only installers for Intel-based Apple computers running Mac OS X >=10.7 are provided.
+At the moment, only installers for Intel 64-bit Apple computers running Mac OS X >=10.7 are provided.
 The Animation Toolkit has to be [built from sources](#building-the-software-from-sources) on other platforms.